Multiprecision computations with Schwarz methods: Multiprecision computations

-\paragraph*{advanpix package} Using advanpix, we can specify the number of accurate digits $d_{\ell}$ for each computation, i.e., the package simulates the precision based on the \emph{decadic} notation of numbers in contrast to the binary notation that is commonly used in the hardware, software and also in the IEEE and the definition of the standard precisions \texttt{double}, \texttt{single} and \texttt{half}, see~\cite{ieee754_2019}.
+\paragraph{\bf advanpix package} Using advanpix, we can specify the number of accurate digits $d_{\ell}$ for each computation, i.e., the package simulates the precision based on the \emph{decadic} notation of numbers in contrast to the binary notation that is commonly used in the hardware, software and also in the IEEE 754-2019 standard for floating point format \cite{ieee754_2019}.
+Note that the standard also addresses decimal formats.
 Say we want to simulate a \texttt{half} precision (\texttt{fp16}), which corresponds to $u_{\mathrm{half}} \approx 4.88 \times 10^{-4}$.
 Using \texttt{advanpix}, we have to chose to have either four or five accurate digits, neither of which maps precisely onto the standardized format of \texttt{fp16}.
 Moreover, \texttt{advanpix} does not include underflow/overflow treatment.
-However, this allows to explore also ``new'' precisions which are not yet standardized or even used, e.g., six or eleven accurate digits, and frames the computation precision as more of a ``integer-continuous'' parameter.
+However, using \texttt{advanpix} allows us to explore also ``new'' precisions which are not yet standardized or even used, e.g., six or eleven accurate digits, and frames the computation precision as more of a ``integer-continuous'' parameter.
 Moreover, the package is a highly optimized software that overwrites the standard (also highly optimized) MATLAB functions to work with the desired number of accurate digits, e.g., the MATLAB LU or QR factorizations for sparse matrices.
 Without exploiting these, many problems become too computationally demanding (hence the commercial success of this package).
 In this context we would also like to highlight that a lot of interest has been recently devoted to \emph{efficient} simulation of arbitrary precisions on GPUs with astonishing results.
 For example, although the hardware of GPUs is highly optimized only for low-precisions, such as \texttt{fp32}, \texttt{fp16} and even lower, a clever way of simulation of \texttt{fp64} on these GPUs \emph{using these low-precision formats} was competitive with (or even preferable to) the standard hardware implementation of \texttt{fp64}, see~\cite{ozaki2012error,ozaki2013generalization,ozaki2025ozaki} and the references therein.
 This opens doors to real possibility of efficiently simulating ``new'' low-precisions in practice.